Skip to content

 Sustainability

-As a fashion designer, I believe we have a great responsibility to our planet.
-I am committed to being part of a revolution where fashion designers actively work to stop the harmful ways of producing and consuming clothing.
+As a tailor, I believe we have a great responsibility to our planet.
+I am committed to being part of a revolution where fashion designers actively work to stop the harmful ways of manufacturing and consuming clothing.

 The pollution we contribute to is devastating not only to nature but also to the people who produce our clothes, many of whom have no other options due to their living conditions.